- SAP provided a large amount of false information on their Q1 2017 earnings call, while none of the Wall Street analysts seemed to notice.

 “Its going to be an unbelievable year.” could be enhanced and made even more Trumpish with with “beleive me, beleive me.”

-This paragraph really stands out for its disregard for the mind of the listener.
+This paragraph stands out for its disregard for the mind of the listener.
 If we think for a moment, Bill McDermott with stock options makes over $50 million per year.
 But look how idiotic this paragraph is.
 And then consider how misleading it is.
-This is what $50 million buys you in terms of propaganda.
+This is what $50 million buys you regarding propaganda.

 There is in fact very little innovation in S/4HANA.
 Code analysis by a colleague indicated that 93% of the code in S/4HANA is from ECC.

-- Most of the Fiori apps don’t work, and they need to be setup with a special server, but the number of customers that have invested in this for Fiori is very small.
+- Most of the Fiori apps don’t work, and they need to be set up with a special server, but the number of customers that have invested in this for Fiori is minimal.